 The purpose of the tour is to help our students expand their literary study of the classical world by to include the material artifacts of classical culture provided by ancient sites and museums.
 On the trip students learn how to appreciate and analyze artifacts, architecture, city plans and monuments and in doing so deepen and enrich their understanding of Ancient Greek and Roman history and culture.
 Students at all levels, from Latin I - Advanced Topics, have a relevant literary background that would support the intended purpose of the trip.
 Although the study tour is intended for students pursuing the Classical Diploma program and priority will be given to those students in the program who apply for the trip, other students who are interested in Classics may also apply.
 Financial assistance may be available for students who qualify.

-Participants should note that there are vaccines and malarial medication required for this trip.
-The cost of the trip to the travel clinic may be as high as $400.
+Participants should consult with the Center for Disease Control and their family physician with regard to the need for vaccines and antimalarial medication.
+Students may need to go to a travel clinic and costs may be as high as $400.
 While many health insurance companies do cover the cost of these vaccines, not all do.
 Although St. Mark's does provide transportation to the travel clinic, all participants in the program, regardless of their financial aid status, are expected to cover the cost.
 If this required trip to the travel clinic presents a hardship to a family, please contact the Global Citizenship Office.

 |III, IV, V, VI form, enrollment limited to 20.
 Recommended for students interested in the Haiti Partnership.|